Boris-Barboris/dpeq/README.md

 * source/dpeq/connection.d - buffered message streamer *PSQLConnection* is used
   to send and receive messages.
 It's a class template with customazable socket type (so you can easily use it with vibe-d) and logging functions.
-* source/dpeq/schema.d - structures that describe query results.
+* source/dpeq/result.d - structures that describe query results.
+* source/dpeq/socket.d - socket prototype wich is accepted by dpeq connection class.
 * source/dpeq/command.d - classes and functions that implement typical operations on the connection.
-You can find examples of *PreparedStatement* and *Portal* class implementations there. *getQueryResults* function from this module is bread and butter for response demarshalling. *blockToVariants* and *blockToTuples* are example demarshalling implementations that allow you to lazily work with QueryResults, returned by *getQueryResults*.
+You can find examples of *PreparedStatement* and *Portal* class implementations there. *getQueryResults* function from this module is bread and butter for response allocation. *blockToVariants* and *blockToTuples* are example deserialization implementations that allow you to lazily work with QueryResults, returned by *getQueryResults*.
 * source/dpeq/constants.d - sorry ass header file.
 * source/dpeq/exceptions.d - exceptions, explicitly thrown from dpeq code.
-* source/dpeq/marshalling.d - templated (de)marshalling code, used throughout
+* source/dpeq/serialize.d - templated serialization code, used throughout
   dpeq.
-This is the place to research for ways to inject custom type behaviour.
+This is the place to research for ways to add unhandled types.

 ## How to use vibe-d sockets?
 Wrap them into class and pass it as a template parameter to PSQLConnection.